75 The Book Thief Quotes With Page Numbers

-The Book Thief quotes show the power of bravery and compassion.
+The Book Thief quotes with page numbers reveal the raw power of bravery and compassion.

 “First the colors.